dreamcatcher-tech/network/Inbox/2023-01-12 0928 where to splice imported chains.md

 Turns out that the `OPEN_PATH` strategy is important since it needs to be fork aware.
 Also the update strategy must be able to detect when a fork has occured.

+## JIT Forking
 Requires that forks be lazy, so no operations are required as the inserted tree might be large.
 Instead this will require that each transmission to a child first check that it doesn't need to fork its child first.
 This appears the only way that allows no data changes up front.

+Relies on all comms with the new chains being initiated from the parent, so the first chain to talk to the freshly forked chains is always their parent.
+Could have a drilldown action so that `@@FORK` can carry an optional path that each parent passes to its child, to ensure we can directly access a child.
+The Engine would need to check for any forks in the path before opening up direct access.

 ## Editing
 Reading by path is easy to do.
 Writing means we would have to call `@@OPEN_PATH` on the parents all the way down.
 When a chain knows it has a forked child, then it will send its action as normal, but the blockmaker will create a fork.